Forsrobin/Forsrobin/README.md

   <br>
 </h1>

-<h4 align="center">Full-Stack developer from Sweden currently studying computer security at BTH.</h4>
+<h4 align="center">Full-Stack developer from Sweden with a degree in computer security.</h4>

 <p align="center">
   <a href="#about">About me</a> •